Teaching Artist Micro-Grants

-Mark Palmer is a drummer and dancer.
-He works closely with young black men in his north Philly neighborhood to help them grow in life through music and creative disciplines.
+Mark Palmer is a professionally trained percussionist and dancer since age three.
+He works closely with young black men in North Philly and surrounding neighborhoods to encourage growth in life through music and creative disciplines.

 Robert Seitz is a visual artist -utilizing graphic design, printmaking and mixed media.
 He works with student communities K-12 at the Roxborough Library, championing diversity and putting their artworks on display.
 For more on his work, visit his website – the virtual flower garden.

 Shivon Watson is a storyteller and culinary artist.
 She focuses her work on young people, teaching them to nourish themselves and their communities.
 Through reading, cooking and creative writing she supports their need of self- expression.
 For more on her work, visit @our_mothers_kitchens on instagram.